-A Candidate has to secure 40% marks in theory paper i.e. 20 out of 50 and 40% in aggregate in each paper to clear that paper.
+A Candidate has to secure 40% marks in theory paper i.e. 20 out of 50 and 40% in aggregate of the theory and internal assessment i.e. test, project/moot court in each paper to clear that paper.

 A candidate who has secured minimum 40% marks in aggregate in each paper and 50% in aggregate of all the subjects will be declared passed.